 I’m not playing favorites with Ruger; that’s just the best photo I could find of the two-tone look.
-These grip products are Talon’s “moss” color, but they also come in black — and you can get one in either color for a standard AR pistol grip, and for a variety of aftermarket grips.
+These grip products are Talon’s “moss” color, but they also come in black.
+You can get one in either color for a standard AR pistol grip and for a variety of aftermarket grips.
 They even make a grip product that you can apply to your AR’s mag well.

 Check out their page of AR and AK grip products for more info.

 Talon also offers grip material for smart phones, extended magazines, and more.
-Heck, you can even buy sheets of the material to cut your own shape if you want to… but for specific applications, you’re better off to buy their precut versions whenever you can.
+Heck, you can even buy sheets of the material to cut your own shape if you want to.
+But for specific applications, you’re better off buying their precut versions whenever you can.